Ricardian-Fabric/ricardian-dao-contracts/README.md

 The smart contracts in this library are the DAO contracts for Ricardian Fabric.

+#NOTE : We are currently REFACTORING to deploy this on MULTIPLE CHAINS!

 ## Mainnet addresses:

 Signup deployed to : 0xdC627A00D6d717c3A920ed07C28027E6f4474dF6